Best Ergonomic Mice iMore 2021

-- 2 x AA Batteries
+- Runs of two AA Batteries

 Best for Small Hands: Razer Atheris

 The final ergonomic mouse on our list isn't just for folks with small hands.
-Rather, it also makes a great gaming input device for those on the go, regardless of hand size!
+Instead, it also makes a great gaming input device for those on the go, regardless of hand size!
 Offering an astonishing 350 hours of continuous use before the AA batteries need to be replaced, this small device is a workhorse that features dual connection capability.